TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 # The Problem #

-There's a lot of divisions in the [Gender & Sexual Minority (GSM)](https://en.wikipedia.org/wiki/LGBT#SGM/GSM) community (also known as the LGBTQIA+ community).
+There's a lot of divisions in the [Gender, Romantic, & Sexual Minority (GRSM)](https://en.wikipedia.org/wiki/Sexual_minority) community (also known as the LGBTQIA+ community).
 Many of these have been here from the start, some more recent.
 These dividing lines mirror those in the wider society, mimicking the very arguments which seek to dehumanize us.
 Lines like racism, transphobia, ignorance of intersex people, dismissal of ace/aro people,  have started splitting the community further.

 Some folks have used flags to call out these divisions to begin addressing them.
 The idea here is to create a flag that appears familiar, which is clearly a pride flag, but which has a modification that calls out divisions, so that folks think about this, and also so that it's clear that those flying this flag are calling to unify rather than divide.